Table of Contents

 Protect against pollution

 We know how bad pollution is for the environment, but how about for your skin?
-Here is what dermatologists say about it.
+Here is what beauticians say about it.

-“Pollution can cause uneven skin tone, accelerated aging and even skin cancer,” says Doris Day, M.D., clinical associate professor of dermatology at New York University Langone Medical Center.
+“Pollution can cause uneven skin tone, accelerated aging and even skin cancer,” says Doris Day, M.D., clinical associate professor of cosmetology at New York University Langone cosmetic Center.